 Leathered finishes are the process of texturing marble or granite and making them appear less glossy.
 The finish amplifies the natural characteristics of the stone and gives a slip-resistant, smooth feel with a likeness to suede.

-Water blasted finish is considered as an eco-friendly type of surface finish that does not use chemicals.
-To process the finish, high-pressured water is deployed in a stream from equipment’s nozzle to wash away particles, debris, etc from the stone surface.
+Water blasted finish is considered an eco-friendly type of surface finish that does not use chemicals.
+To process the finish, high-pressured water is deployed in a stream from the equipment’s nozzle to wash away particles, debris, etc from the stone surface.

-Honed finish is more rustic finish, and is created by buffing the stone to slightly less than the highest level.
+Honed finish is a more rustic finish, and is created by buffing the stone to slightly less than the highest level.
 The finish has a smooth touch of polished surface and can be used for high-traffic areas such as floors, stairs, and thresholds.

 An antique finish is produced by using a diamond-grit brush system, giving an illusion of natural wear on the surface.
 The finish replicates rusticated or distressed textures.
 In this case, natural stone is introduced in a vibrating drum-like machine with more resistant stones.